-A great place to see about every animal in the park would be a hike to Bull head lake and Poi lake but you need to get in there before they closed the road down to cars.
-Even if they do, throw on your winter boots or snow shoes and walk in and you may see just about every animal in the park, moose would be the top of the list going to bullhead and bears on the way to Poi with a chance to see bighorn sheep.
+A great place to see about every animal in the park would be a hike to Bullhead lake and Poi lake but you need to get in there before they closed the road down to cars.
+Even if they do, throw on your winter boots or snowshoes and walk in and you may see just about every animal in the park, moose would be the top of the list going to bullhead lake.
+A chance to see bears on the way to Poi lake and a chance to see bighorn sheep.

 This place never stops surprising me, its one of my favorite spots to search for elk and grizzlies.
 As you drive in off the road look off to the right in the meadows, especially Two dog flats or Otokomi trail above rising sun.
 Keep in mind there are always grizzlies here so be cautious and bring pepper spray if you venture off to the bush!

 The two medicine road usually will still be open allowing you to get some great shots, head towards the campground by Pray lake and Upper two medicine lake area.
 Be on the lookout for elk, moose, bighorn sheep, and bears.

 This area is true wilderness that doesn’t seem to get much notice, it’s not so easy to hike into in the winter but lots of surprises.
 This area is great place for the elusive Lynx, Pine marten and elk inhabit his place most of the year.
 Just head straight down a very steep incline to get down into the valley and follow trail towards Elizabeth or Cosley lakes.

 The caveat here is to go to the inside north fork road after it closes to traffic, its pretty area and a great place to look for wolves.
 They are there but don’t get worked up if you don’t see them since most people never see them.
 There is a whole lot of cover here for animals to watch you, but as always just be patient.